mmoaay/kids-story-teller/README.md

   kids-story-teller
   ```

+For image generation, the system employs a cancellation mechanism so that if a new image generation request starts while a previous one is processing, the previous one will be cancelled.

-*Note:* Ensure that the icon file `kids_story_teller.png` is available in the expected location or update the icon path in `kids_story_teller.py` accordingly.
+*Note:* Ensure that assets such as model files or icon files are available in the expected locations or update the paths accordingly in the code.

 ## Prerequisites

-- **CUDA:** If you plan to run Whisper on a GPU, make sure you have the appropriate CUDA drivers and libraries installed.
+- **CUDA:** If you plan to run Whisper on a GPU, ensure that you have the appropriate CUDA drivers and libraries installed.
-- **Ollama:** Ensure that the Ollama server is installed and running locally.
+- **Ollama:** Make sure the Ollama server is installed and running locally.
+- **Stable Diffusion & diffusers:** For image generation, ensure the corresponding model and requirements are available.
+A GPU or Apple M-series chip (using MPS) might be required for optimal performance.

 ## Testing